 Colin Shewell graduated with First Class honours in ICT and continued to study for a PhD in Computer Science at Ulster University.
 Research Associate within CHIC for two years and current a Lecturer in Computer Science at Ulster University.
 Research interests and experience include machine vision, wearable technology, and connected health solutions.”

-Dr Paul McCullagh is a Reader in the School of Computing & Mathematics at the University of Ulster.
+Dr Paul McCullagh is a Reader in the School of Computing & Mathematics at the Ulster University.
 He specializes in the teaching of data communications, computer networking and health informatics.
 His research interests include Biomedical Signal and Image Processing, Data Mining, Brain Computer Interfaces, and Assisted Living applications.

 Xin Wei is a research associate at CHIC.
 Xin has been awarded a doctorate in Computer Vision and has previously received a master degree in computer application and technology from the School of Mathematics and Computer Science, Fujian Normal University, China, in 2016.
 Xin’s research interests include face recognition, image representation, deep learning and medical image processing.